Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/development/developing-with-npm-and-gulp.md

 {% endhighlight %}

 ## Theme Setup

 UnderStrap contains a configuration file called `gulpconfig.json` found in the theme root.
 To use BrowserSync to refresh the website on file change you will have to configure your proxy settings.
-By default the proxy is set to `localhost/wordpress/`, change this to sites URL.
+By default the proxy is set to `localhost/wordpress/`, change this to your sites URL.

 ## Getting Started

 To get started developing on your new UnderStrap based theme, open a console and navigate to the UnderStrap theme folder.
 Then to start watching for file changes and browser refresh with BrowserSync execute:

 {% highlight sh %}